Get-AzStorageTable

 flowf433c9d06f75f95jobdefinitions https://demo123b08c.table.core.windows.net/flowf433c9d06f75f95jobdefinitions

-Note: Make sure to pass the storage context with the Get-AzStorageTable command, else you will get the error Get-AzStorageTable: Could not get the storage context.
+Note: Make sure to pass the storage context with the Get-AzStorageTable command, or else you will get the error Get-AzStorageTable: Could not get the storage context.
 Please pass in a storage context or set the current storage context.

 Example-2